fabiooo4/cSnake/README.md

 ## Running the game

-To play just execute the snake binary found the releases page.
+To play just execute in your terminal the snake binary found in the [releases](https://github.com/fabiooo4/cSnake/releases) page.

 ## How to play